 For each soil compartment, PRZM5 estimates the corrected total volume (1-porosity, accounting for volume fractions of sand, clay, and organic carbon), and the volume fraction (Xvol) of each soil constituent from weight percentages (i.e., sand, clay, organic carbon):

-(4-26)

-Xsand= sand*ρb2.65gcm3*Vcorrected (4-27)

-Xoc= OC*1.724*ρb1.30gcm3*Vcorrected (4-28)

-Xother= 1-θ- Xsand- Xoc (4-29)

-Where

-Sand = mass fraction of sand

-Clay = mass fraction of clay

-Xsand = volume fraction of sand

-oc = mass fraction of organic carbon

-Xoc = volume fraction of organic carbon

-Xother = volume fraction of other solid constituents (not sand or oc)

-θ = porosity (unitless)

-ρb = bulk density [g/cm3]

 The water and air content of the soil pores are also estimated.
 (Note that these volume estimations are redundant calculations since PRZM5 already calculates these values in other parts of the program; future versions should reduce these redundancies.)
 The water content Xwater is reset to the wilting point when the water content of the soil is less than wilting point.
 The water content is set to to the porosity when the initial water content is greater than porosity.
-The air cvolume fraction (XAir) is then calculated as the difference between the porosity () and the water content.
+The air volume fraction (XAir) is then calculated as the difference between the porosity () and the water content.

 When the water content is greater than the field capacity of the soil, an additional parameter (G), the depolarization factor of an ellipsoid, is estimated as follows: